By Russ and Tiña De Maris

 Sticks-and-bricks type insurance protects you from loss: The house burns, the burglars burgle, the unexpected and probably uninvited “guest” trips over your rake and breaks a leg.
 These losses can be real – and hugely expensive.
-Not just “any” insurance company will be able to handle your new circumstances on the road.
+But not just “any” insurance company will be able to handle your new circumstances on the road.
 Really, it’s best to talk to companies that are completely literate and often specialize in RV insurance.

-Years back, it was difficult to find an insurance company who could speak “RV,” much more, “full-time RV.”
+Years back, it was difficult to find an insurance company who could speak “RV,” not to mention “full-time RV.”
 Now there are companies who advertise for full-time RVer business.
 Nevertheless, it’s a great idea to have an agent where possible.
 We’ve found an agent can help you sort out the finer details, and will often take the time to see you as a person with needs, rather just as an account.

 A few things to keep in mind: The first at the top of the list is simply – ASK LOTS OF QUESTIONS.
 Never take anything for granted.
 Can you assume “RV replacement insurance” will completely replace your “totaled” RV?
 Yes?
 No?
 Maybe?
 The latter is probably the most likely answer.
 Replacement insurance should replace your rig, but there may be limitations such as “For the first five years after manufacture.”
 Or possibly, “Yes, but not for ‘add-ons’ like awnings, solar panels, etc.”

 What about liability?
 While it’s true you don’t own “real estate,” what happens around your rig when it’s parked somewhere can run up a big bill for you.
 Somebody walks around the corner of your rig while it’s parked in an RV park and bonks their head on your slideout.
 Seems like they ought to be smart enough to keep their eyes open, but in this litigious society, lots of folks like to sue.
 Can you afford a lawsuit?